coder/terraform-provider-coderd/docs/data-sources/template.md

 page_title: "coderd_template Data Source - coderd"
 subcategory: ""
 description: |-
-  An existing template on the coder deployment
+  An existing template on the Coder deployment.
 ---

 # coderd_template (Data Source)

-An existing template on the coder deployment
+An existing template on the Coder deployment.